iDoka/awesome-canbus/README.md

 * [CANAlyze](https://kkuchera.github.io/canalyze/) - An open source, native CAN interface for Linux that can be built entirely using open source tools, use [canalyze-fw](https://github.com/kkuchera/canalyze-fw) as firmware source.
 * [Cantact FW](https://github.com/x893/cantact-fw) - Cantact FirmWare by x893.
 * [ELM329](https://github.com/ObdDiag-Net/elm329) - Open-source ELM329 OBD adapter based on STM32F042.
+* [OBD2CAN](https://github.com/autosportlabs/OBD2CAN) - Bridge between any OBD2 compliant vehicle and the CAN bus interface (firmware is targeted for the STM32F072, and uses ChibiOS as a RTOS).

 ### Arduino